 The initial public offering price of our common stock is substantially higher than the net tangible book deficit per share of our common stock.
 Therefore, if you purchase shares of our common stock in this offering, you will pay a price per share that substantially exceeds our net tangible book deficit per share after this offering.
-Based on the initial public offering price of \$ per share, you will experience immediate dilution of \$ per share, representing the difference between our pro forma net tangible book deficit per share after giving effect to this offering and the initial public offering price.
-In addition, purchasers of common stock in this offering will have contributed % of the aggregate price paid by all purchasers of our stock but will own only approximately % of our common stock outstanding after this offering.
+Based on the hie initial public offering price of \$15.00 per share, you will experience immediate dilution of \$10.43 per share, representing the difference between our pro forma net tangible book deficit per share after giving effect to this offering and the initial public offering price.
+In addition, purchasers of common stock in this offering will have contributed approximately 44.8% of the aggregate price paid by all purchasers of our stock but will own only approximately 21.5% of our common stock outstanding after this offering.
 See "Dilution" for more detail.